 4) Have hair cut before the Avonlea Village Improvement Society (AVIS) Farewell Party next week.
 Anne Shirley is to be given a copy of Shakespeare as a "thank you" for her services as secretary.
 Am still cut up about being voted down 22-3 on my suggestion for a recipe booklet.
 Not only would it have cost less, there is sure to be a copy of that playwright's works at Redmond library which Anne could read for free.
 Not that she needs encouraging.
 Despite being adopted by the Cuthberts seven years ago, Mother avers that Anne will never be the housekeeper Marilla Cuthbert is.
 (Possible to remedy?)
 See below:

 4a) Look into Domestic Sciences at Redmond and persuade Anne to take one or two classes?
 (Also discreetly)

 5) Learn a passage of Shakespeare by heart by the time of the Party to recite with an improvised air.
 No doubt Blythe has memorised every play.
 Look into sonnets which are also shorter.

 Respectfully, C. Sloane

 Friday August 21st, 1883; Allwinds, Avonlea

-Before we begin you should know I am writing this to settle a matter of conscience rather than a matter of need.
-Josiah Allan, a fine fellow and an excellent minister, sought me out after service last Sunday, and said, "Gilbert, my lad, I've got something for you."
+Before I begin I want to note that I am writing this to settle a matter of conscience rather than a matter of need.
+Josiah Allan, a fine fellow and an excellent minister, sought me out after service last Sunday and said: "Gilbert, my lad, I've got something for you."